micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 /assets/awsbites.png
 size: contain

-You might also know us from AWS Bites, a weekly podcast with Eoin and Luciano
+I'd also be remiss if I didn't give a plug to the podcast AWS Bites, a weekly podcast from my colleagues Eoin and Luciano

 ---